AccessUW/AccessUW/README.md

 - Documentation is found in the comments of java src files

 ## Building & Testing the system
-Building & testing the system is relatively automatic, with Travis CI automatically running our current script on each commit.
+Building & testing the system is relatively automatic, with Travis CI automatically running our current unit testing scripts on each commit.

 For manual building/testing, you can perform `./gradlew build` to build the system, and then `./gradlew test` to run unit tests.

 Instrumentation tests can be performed by starting up an emulator and then running `./gradlew cAT`.

 For all steps at once, one can start up an emulator and then run `./gradlew build cC`.

+## How to Add New Tests
+Adding new unit tests can be done by adding JUnit test Java files to /app/src/test/java.
+They will be automatically tested through `./gradlew test`.

+Instrumentation tests can be added at /app/src/androidTest/java/ instead to be run automatically through `./gradlew cAT`.

+## Currently Unautomated Tasks
+The only thing that is currently unautomated is setting up an emulator (lots has been tried on Travis CI, to no avail).
+Android Studio can be used to set up an emulator instead in order for `./gradlew cAT` and `./gradlew build cC` to be run.

+Builds currently run/take place on android API version 30.
+Be sure that scrolling and the keyboard automatically hiding after typing is complete is functional on non-emulator devices.

 ## Bug reporting for the users
 Users are able to report the bugs in the spreadsheet, followed by the link under.